 Show and Tell (and Sell)

 He quit his job and bought a one-way ticket to Argentina, where he worked as a bartender and set up a website to share his stories with his family back home while he waited to come up with a business idea.

 By the time he moved on to Colombia, his blog posts were attracting far more attention than just that of his family, and he started getting offers from brands and advertisers wanting sponsored posts and reviews.

 He works with major brands and even tourist boards, and makes more money than he did in the “safe” job he quit, calling his experience “the most exciting thing in the world”.

 Examples of earning a living while traveling

 In 2009 he realized he wanted to travel the world, inspired by two friends who were doing just that incredibly cheaply.

 Within a year he’d saved $7,000, as well as making up to $2,000 a month from researching and writing how-to guides which he sold online, funding his trip to Guatemala.

 In addition, he licenses the photographs he takes on his travels for commercial use; they’ve been bought by tourist boards, holiday companies and even the National Geographic.

 Become a House Sitter

 Canadian couple Dalene and Pete Heck had safe corporate jobs and a comfortable house in the suburbs when in 2007 a series of personal tragedies led them to realize there was more to life, and they were determined to discover it.

 As Dalene says, “We went from scraping the bottom of life’s deepest hole to blowing the roof off the top.

 Trade on the Stock Market

 It’s not a career choice for the faint-hearted, but it’s worked for Marcello Arrambide, who quit his job in 2009 to travel the world working as a day trader on the stock market via phone and internet.

 Take a Workation

 If you want the best of both worlds, and your job is mainly phone and computer based, why not transfer it to another part of the world every once in awhile?

-Armed with their laptops and mobile phones, they set off for their first “workation”, and today they have taken their virtual office to 24 different locations around the world.
+Armed with their laptops and mobile phones, they set off for their first “workstation”, and today they have taken their virtual office to 24 different locations around the world.

 Or you could…Teach

-- Teach.
 Teaching English as a Foreign Language can be a great way of experiencing life in other countries, and you don’t need to speak the local language in order to do so.
 You can travel a lot by teaching English.

 All tour operators employ holiday reps on a seasonal basis, which will keep you in one location for around six months, so it’s ideal if you have an idea of where you want to go.

 Before you escape

 You want to find dirt cheap rentals which will be your main expense.

 Make sure you have a reserve fund in case things go wrong, having an accident while drunk for example may invalidate your travel insurance!

 Try and build a variety of income streams in case one drys up.

 Travel is one of the most rewarding things you can do in life.